tristanqtn/Plouf/frontend/README.md

 # 🌊 Welcome to Plouf Frontend!

 This is the frontend service of Plouf.
-It is a Flask application that allows users to interact with the Plouf backend.
+It is a Streamlit application that allows users to interact with the Plouf backend.

 ## 🚀 Frontend Features